 Foot Strike Pattern and Intensity – Maximizing proprioception is key in preventing a forceful heel strike during running.

-Better Avoidance Behavior – Improves the body’s natural, reflexive ability to avoid high impact landings and injuries.
+Better Impact-Avoidance Behavior – Improves the body’s natural, reflexive ability to avoid high impact landings and injuries.

 Ankle Injury – Enables younger runners to avoid ankle injury.